A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 This work is generally considered the first to have expressed a number using nested square root expressions, namely

 a brute which has defeated a few subsequent authors and their typesetters.
-Indeed, H. W. Turnbull gives a version whose associativity is not easily parsed (\emph{The World of Mathematics}, edited by James R. Newman , Simon and Schuster, New York, 1956, p.
-121), which in turn led G. B. Thomas, Jr. , to present a misinterpreted and incorrect version (\emph{Calculus and Analytic Geometry, Alternate Edition}, Addison-Wesley Publishing Company, Inc, Reading, Massachusetts, 1972, p.
-834). \textsc{Herschfeld 1935} cites J. W. L. Glaisher (\emph{Messenger of Mathematics} \textbf{2} (new series), 1873, p.
+Indeed, H. W. Turnbull gives a version\footnote{\emph{The World of Mathematics}, edited by James R. Newman , Simon and Schuster, New York, 1956, p.
+121.} whose associativity is not easily parsed, which in turn led George B. Thomas, Jr. , to present a misinterpreted and incorrect version\footnote{\emph{Calculus and Analytic Geometry, Alternate Edition}, Addison-Wesley Publishing Company, Inc, Reading, Massachusetts, 1972, p.
+834.}. \hyperref[Her1935]{\textsc{Herschfeld 1935}} cites J. W. L. Glaisher (\emph{Messenger of Mathematics} \textbf{2} (new series), 1873, p.
 124) for the slightly cleaner